RedHatGov/fips-compliant-vault/README.md

                       -storetype BCFKS \
                       -providername BCFIPS \
                       -providerclass org.bouncycastle.jcajce.provider.BouncyCastleFipsProvider \
-                      -providerpath /path/to/bc-fips-1.0.0.jar \
                       -v

 Use the following command to verify that the secret key and the certificate are present in the BCFKS keystore.
-Make sure that you use the correct path to the `bc-fips-1.0.0.jar` provider library.

     bash-3.2$ cd $JBOSS_HOME/vault
     bash-3.2$ keytool -list \